 KRC‘s Health Promotion Program provides health education and promotion activities through all units and services of KRC.
 These activities are co-ordinated campaigns, providing consistent information and advice to clients through all the services of the Centre.
 The health promotion program also develops written, multimedia and audio-visual resources appropriate for clients and/or health care workers.

 Research and Evaluation program:

 KRC monitors hepatitis C incidence and prevalence, injecting behaviour and service utilisation, as part of KRC’s Research and Evaluation Program.
-KRC also conducts regular needs analyses among its target populations and collaborates with the National Centre in HIV Epidemiology and Clinical Research, the National Centre for HIV and Social Research, and the National Drug and Alcohol Research Centre (NDARC) of the University of NSW.
+KRC also conducts regular needs analyses among its target populations and collaborates closely with the Kirby Institute (KI), the Centre for Social Research in Health, and the National Drug and Alcohol Research Centre (NDARC) of the University of NSW.
 KRC is a sentinel site for the national surveillance of HIV and hepatitis C prevalence among people who inject drugs (Australian NSP Survey, KI), hepatitis C incidence (KI) and illicit drug trends (Illicit Drugs Reporting System, NDARC).

 For more information on training, group activities or other KRC services call (02) 9360 2766